inabajsk/kxreus/readme.txt

   It has 2 2DOF legs, 6DOF arm, 2DOF head, magnet modular robot.

 Robot-model generation:
+  No requirements of real robot connections.
 1) roseus semi2024.l
-2) (make-kxr-robot "kxrl2l2a6h2m") ;; when if no kxreus/models/kxrl2l2a6h2m.l
+   automatically generate "kxrl2l2a6h2m" robot by (make-kxr-robot "kxrl2l2a6h2m")
-    ;; it generates the model file through installing several ros packages
+   This requires answers for installing several ros packages.
-3) (make-kxr-robot "kxrl2l2a6h2m" :generate t) ;; overwrite models/kxrl2l2a6h2m.l
     ;; you can find the robot config of kxrl2l2a6h2m in a global variable ;; *kxr-body-config-alist* in rcb4robotconfig.l.
     ;; Each config has robot-name, model-param, servo-id and joint-name params.